wangjie212/TSSOS/README.md

 Two lines will be outputed.
 The first line is the size of blocks and the second line is the number of blocks of size corresponding to the first line.

-In most cases, the first blocking hierarchy already obtains the same optimum as the dense Moment-SOS relaxation.
+In most cases, the first block hierarchy already obtains the same optimum as the dense Moment-SOS relaxation.

-To exetute higher blocking hierarchies, repeatedly run
+To exetute higher block hierarchies, repeatedly run

 ```matlab
 >>[opt,data,status]=blockpop_uncons_higher(n,data,'mosek')